AmriAnsari123/story2/README.md

 # story2
 This the 2nd part of story.
-Enjoy this, bye
+Enjoy this, bye!